jaysonnii/home-soc-lab/README.md

 ## Screenshots

-Screenshots are saved in the `screenshots` folder.
+Screenshots are saved in the `home-soc-lab/screenshots` folder.

 Important screenshots include: